 - Make sun tea- Use a large glass water bottle, fill it with water, place 1-3 black tea bags in the water.
 Leave outside in the sun and enjoy after the tea starts to turn a darker shade.
 Not wanting to make the sun tea outdoors?
 Instead of leaving it outside in the sun, place in the refrigerator for 4-6 hours to steep the tea.

-- Establish a new daily rhythm with the change of the season- since it’s officially the start of summer it’s the perfect time to start a new routine.
+- Establish a new daily rhythm with the change of the season- since it's officially the start of summer it's the perfect time to start a new routine.
 For example, getting up earlier maybe you start a morning yoga practice, meditation ritual, or a new journaling routine.
 Or maybe you want to switch up your summer workout routine.
-If you need a new pair of workout shoes check out some of my favorites.
-Notice what big shifts feel aligned for you for the next few months.
+In Ayurveda it's said the summer is a good time to not workout quite as intensely.

 - Have a summer solstice feast -Ideas for your feast can include; fresh fruit & veggies, quinoa salad, honey cakes, and or strawberry cake.
 Think fresh, light and seasonal foods for this start of summer feast.
 Invite your neighbors over for the feast and enjoy a bonfire after.